 A student must maintain a cumulative grade point average (GPA) of 2.0 or higher for all coursework taken at Midwestern to remain in satisfactory academic standing.
 The SAP policy is different for undergraduate, master's, and doctoral students.
 For guidelines, a student should refer to Academic Probation in this section of the catalog.
-Federal guidelines require recipients of federal Title IV financial aid to satisfy additional standards (see Federal Title IV Financial Aid Programs section in this catalog for detailed SAP requirements).
+Federal guidelines require recipients of federal Title IV financial aid to satisfy additional standards (see the Financial Aid section in this catalog for detailed SAP requirements).